 Steven Koehler – Manager of Projects, Senior Geologist & QP

-Steven Koehler has 26 years of experience designing, implementing and managing large exploration programs on the Carlin and Cortez Trends of northern Nevada.
+Mr. Koehler has 28 years of experience designing and implementing large exploration programs on the Carlin and Cortez Trends of northern Nevada.
 Over his career, Steve has held senior level exploration positions with Newmont, Placer Dome and Miranda Gold.
-At Newmont, Mr. Koehler managed and contributed to exploration programs on the northern Carlin Trend that led to the multi-million ounce Leeville discovery, in addition to discoveries at Four Corners, Hardie Footwall Extension, and Fence / Pete Bajo.
-At Placer Dome, Mr. Koehler contributed to the multi-million ounce Cortez Hills discovery, and led the reinterpretation of Cortez District carbonate stratigraphy that resulted in the identification of new exploration opportunities.
-As Chief Geologist with Evolving Gold, Mr. Koehler managed the Nevada exploration team that expanded the Arch discovery.
-Earlier in his career, he was directly responsible for the discovery of a rare-metal pegmatite district in northern Wisconsin.
-Mr. Koehler earned a Bachelor of Science degree in geology from the University of Wisconsin River Falls, he is an AIPG Certified Professional Geologist (#10216), and is a Qualified Person as defined by NI 43-101.
+At Newmont, Mr. Koehler managed and contributed to exploration programs on the northern Carlin Trend that led to the multi-million-ounce Leeville discovery, in addition to discoveries at Fence / Pete Bajo, Four Corners and Hardie Footwall Extension.
+At Placer Dome, Mr. Koehler played a key role in the Cortez Hills discovery, and led the reinterpretation of Cortez District carbonate stratigraphy that resulted in the identification of new exploration opportunities throughout the district.
+As Chief Geologist with Evolving Gold, Mr. Koehler managed the Nevada exploration team that expanded the Arch gold discovery.
+Earlier in his career, Steve was directly responsible for the discovery of a rare-metal pegmatite district in northern Wisconsin.
+Mr. Koehler earned a B.Sc. degree in geology from the University of Wisconsin River Falls, he is an AIPG Certified Professional Geologist (#10216), and is a Qualified Person as defined by NI 43-101.

 Steve Moore – Senior Geological Consultant